A safe, natural home remedy for anxiety to calm your overactive mind…

 Needless to say, with your mind always running at a hundred miles per hour, you feel constantly stressed out, frazzled and on edge - and struggle to get a good night's sleep.
 When symptoms are this severe and feelings of anxiety last for weeks or months, you may have an anxiety disorder.

 You are not alone.
-Anxiety disorders are now the most common mental health issue in the U.S. Every year, anxiety affects around 40 million adults, nearly 1 in 5 of the population, with women being 60% more likely than men to experience an anxiety disorder over their lifetime.
+Anxiety disorders are now the most common mental health issue in the U.S. Every year, anxiety affects over 40 million adults, about 1 in 6 of the adult population, with women being 60% more likely than men to experience an anxiety disorder over their lifetime.
 And it continues to rise.
-A study found that anxiety spiked by 25.6% in the pandemic’s first year, with no signs of abating.

-But, like many others, this medication comes with a host of serious side effects, some of which, like its highly addictive properties, can be dangerous.
+But, like many others, this medication comes with a host of serious side effects, some of which, like its highly addictive properties, can be dangerous if used for too long.

 It’s no wonder that more and more people are turning to natural at-home treatments like lavender essential oil for help…

-LAVENDER OIL: A SAFE NATURAL REMEDY TO GET RID OF ANXIETY AND STRESS
+LAVENDER OIL: A SAFE HOME REMEDY TO REDUCE ANXIETY AND STRESS NATURALLY

 As a natural antioxidant, anti-inflammatory and antibacterial, lavender essential oil is one of nature's wonderful little multi-taskers.
 Aside from its well-known calming and sleep-inducing benefits, it is used for everything from pain relief, killing bacteria and germs, to revitalizing the skin.

-And when it comes to treating anxiety and stress, lavender is one of the most powerful and effective essential oils you can use – all backed up and proven by multiple research studies.
+And when it comes to reducing both anxiety and stress, lavender is one of the most powerful and effective essential oils you can use – all backed up and proven by multiple research studies.
 In fact, it’s even been put into capsule form and sold as an oral anti-anxiety supplement.

 In one study in Germany it was found that a specially formulated lavender oil capsule, Silexan, was just as effective as a benzodiazepine (Xanax, Valium, Ativan) - without the side effects of these medicines.
 What’s even better is that there’s absolutely no risk of drug dependence.